 Ho ho ho!
 Dearest travelers!
-Quick heads up: If you guys are looking for a traditional and typical place to spend Christmas, just like the ones you’d see on a Christmas card, with a layer of snow on the ground and families at home in festive sweaters, eating turkey while listening to angelical children singing Christmas carols… Spending Christmas in Madrid and New Year’s Eve 2020 may not be what you’re looking for!
+Quick heads up: If you guys are looking for a traditional and typical place to spend Christmas, just like the ones you’d see on a Christmas card, with a layer of snow on the ground and families at home in festive sweaters, eating turkey while listening to angelical children singing Christmas carols… don’t come to Madrid or Spain!
+Haha.
+Don’t get us wrong, Christmas in Madrid, Christmas Markets and New Year’s Eve 2020 it’s a different story!

 MADRID’S CHRISTMAS LIGHTS

-This year Madrid’s Christmas fun will begin early this year!
-The whole city will be twinkling with pretty little Christmas lights.
+This year Madrid’s Christmas season will begin early this year!
+The whole city will be lit up with pretty little twinkling Christmas lights.
 And what’s that we smell?
 Ah yes, the aroma of roasted chestnuts has already filled the streets of Madrid, it’s our favorite Christmas snack!

 MADRID’S CHRISTMAS MARKETS AND CUTE FAIRS